Pregnancy After Loss Counseling

 Passing the Point of Loss

-Anniversary of Loss During Pregnancy
+Loss Anniversary During Pregnancy

-Each Week Is a Victory
+Each Week as a Victory

 Behaviors Common in Pregnancy After Loss